Omryuo/Basic-AI-Music-System/README.md

 # Thank you!!!

-**Suggestion and Contributions are always welcome!**
-Please fork the repository and create a pull request with your changes.
+**Suggestion and Contributions are always welcome!** <br> Please fork the repository and create a pull request with your changes.